Freedom FilesFreedom Files

 Grenada

-A passport that opens roughly 145 destinations including China and the Schengen Area, a process that closes in three to six months, and no physical-presence requirement at any stage.
+A passport that opens roughly 145 destinations including China and the Schengen Area, a process that closes in three to six months, and a light physical-presence requirement across the first five years of citizenship.

 Population